 Balancing personal and professional life

 To promote the quality of working life, a range of services and conveniences have been made available to employees at Icade’s headquarters to help them balance their personal and professional lives.
-These include concierge services, videoconferencing, conferences, leisure activities and remote work.
+These include concierge services, conferences, leisure activities and remote work.

 4/4